jmah/iOS-Couchbase/README.md

 1. Open your Xcode project.
 2. Drag the Couchbase.framework you built previously into the “Frameworks” section of the file list in your project window.
-3. If your project doesn't already contain any C++ code, you'll need to add the C++ library: Go to the target's Build Phases, open "Link Binary With Libraries", click the "+" button, and add "libstdc++.dylib".
+3. Link your target against the Security framework if it doesn't already.
+Go to the target's Build Phases and open "Link Binary With Libraries".
+If "Security.framework" isn't in the list, click the "+" button, and add it.
+4. Similarly, if your project doesn't already contain any C++ code, you'll need to add the C++ library ("libstdc++.dylib") using the same steps as above.
-4. Go to the target's Build Phases and add a new Run Script phase.
+5. Go to the target's Build Phases and add a new Run Script phase.
-5. Paste the following into the script content of the new phase.
+6. Paste the following into the script content of the new phase.
 (NOTE: If you put the Couchbase framework elsewhere, update the path in the 2nd argument to ‘rsync’ accordingly.)

 _Important: The `rsync` command below is a single long line.
 Do not put a newline in the middle!_